 - Jackbox Party Pack 3 (PS4, XOne, PC, Mac, Switch, Apple TV, Android TV, and more): Quiplash 2 is one of the standouts here, but frankly, Party Pack 3 is one of the best ones yet.
 In addition to Quiplash 2, which remains a great starter game, Fakin It introduces one of the most original games we’ve seen from the dev team, which involves trying to lie your way out of prompts you might not even know.
 Trivia Murder Party is a solid trivia game with some dark humor, and Guesspionage and Tee-KO also make for a solid pack.

-- Jackbox Party Pack 4 (PS4, XOne, PC, Mac, Switch, Apple TV, Android TV, and more): The newest pack, this is the only pack to include more than five games.
+- Jackbox Party Pack 4 (PS4, XOne, PC, Mac, Switch, Apple TV, Android TV, and more): The fourth pack in this list is the only pack to include more than five games, making it a great starting place.
 The standout here is Fibbage 3 and its pack-in, Fibbage: Enough About You, which combines the lying-based trivia from Fibbage with lies about yourself.
 Survive the Internet is a Quiplash-style creative game, Bracketeering is a fun bracket-based game where you bet on which submissions are best, Civic Doodle is a fun twist on the usual drawing game addition, and Monster Seeking Monster is a dating game where you’ll have to message users to get them to go on dates while trying to gain hearts.

 One final note before we wrap up this review.
 If you’re lacking every single type of device under your television that can play Jackbox, including a powerful enough computer that can output via HDMI, but you do have an iPad lying around your house, you’re in luck.
-Though Jackbox Party Pack 1-3 are only available through the Apple TV or other compatible platforms, if you purchase Jackbox Party Pack 4, you can play on both your Apple TV or your iPad, using the tablet as the display and your phones as the controllers.
+Though Jackbox Party Pack 1-3 are only available through the Apple TV or other compatible platforms, if you purchase Jackbox Party Pack 4 or 5, you can play on both your Apple TV or your iPad, using the tablet as the display and your phones as the controllers.
 In many ways, this acts just as the Nintendo Switch works with the Jackbox games, allowing you to use the tablet as a portable television.
-It’s a great touch, and we hope that the trend will either continue retroactively with the original Party Packs, or will at the very least continue with this year’s upcoming Jackbox Party Pack 5.

 Ultimately, we think starting with Party Pack 3 is the best place for new players.
 It has Quiplash 2, which is a great starting point for new players, and Fakin It and Trivia Murder Party are fun additions to a great pack.
 From there, either go with Party Pack 4 or Party Pack 2.
 Four has some crazy additions to the game, while Two is an excellent addition in the vein of Three.
 Ultimately, all of them except for maybe the original are worth keeping on your devices, and even the original is a solid party game.
 If you’re used to having multiple friends or family members over at once, or you don’t mind starting up an online voice chat with a ton of friends and streaming the game to them online, Jackbox is a great way to spend a Saturday night.